 Agency Records – All relevant documentation regarding the action should be sent to the board office by the licensing agency.
 If the records are not available, you must have a letter, on agency letterhead, sent from the licensing agency stating that they are unavailable.

 Applicants with Health History

-Physician(s) Letter - Applicants must submit a statement from your treating physician/ counselor for each condition you are/were being treated for and whether or not you are able to practice massage therapy.
-Include all DSM IIIR/ DSM IV, Axis I, II, and III diagnoses.
+Physician(s) Letter – Applicants must submit a statement from your treating physician(s)/counselor(s) for each condition you are/were being treated for and whether or not you are currently able to safely practice massage therapy.
+The physician’s statement should include all DSM IIIR/ DSM IV, Axis I, II, and III diagnoses.

 Health Care Fraud; Disqualification for License, Certificate, or Registration

 Effective July 1, 2012, Section 456.0635, Florida Statutes (F.S.), provides that health care boards or the department shall refuse to issue a license, certificate or registration and shall refuse to admit a candidate for examination if the applicant:

 - Has been convicted of, or entered a plea of guilty or nolo contendere to, regardless of adjudication, a felony under Chapter 409, F.S., (relating to social and economic assistance), Chapter 817, F.S., (relating to fraudulent practices), Chapter 893, F.S., (relating to drug abuse prevention and control) or a similar felony offense(s) in another state or jurisdiction unless the candidate or applicant has successfully completed a drug court program for that felony and provides proof that the plea has been withdrawn or the charges have been dismissed.
 Any such conviction or plea shall exclude the applicant or candidate from licensure, examination, certification, or registration, unless the sentence and any subsequent period of probation for such conviction or plea ended:

 - For the felonies of the first or second degree, more than 15 years from the date of the plea, sentence and completion of any subsequent probation;